williamlamjy/mTracker/docs/DeveloperGuide.md

 the `TextUi` class.

 ### Loading pre-existing data
 The loading of pre-existing data is mainly handled by the `filemanager` and `model` components.
-The main method calls `loadFileData(instrumentManager)` in the `Storage` class which implements `InstrumentDecoder#readFile(instrumentManager, fileData)`.
-This method calls `addSavedInstrumentToList(instrumentManager, textSegment)` for each pre-existing instrument which will add the corresponding instrument in the `InstrumentManager` through calling the `addXYZToList` method in the XYZDecoder classes.
+The main method calls `Storage#loadFileData(instrumentManager)` which uses `InstrumentDecoder#readFile(instrumentManager, fileData)`.
+This method calls
+`InstrumentDecoder#addSavedInstrumentToList(instrumentManager, textSegment)` for each pre-existing instrument which will add the corresponding instrument in the `InstrumentManager` through calling the `XYZDecoder#addXYZToList`.
 In the event the instrument is not one of the 4 types of instruments, the `InstrumentDecoder` will throw a new `InvalidInstrumentInFileError` and display the corresponding error message.